StackVista/stackstate-docs/configure/security/rbac/rbac_subjects.md

 ### Examples

-* Create a subject `stackstate` with a scope to see all elements with the label `"StackState"`:
+* Create a subject `stackstate` with access to all elements with the label `"StackState"`:
     ```text
     sts subject save stackstate 'label = "StackState"'